Mattyx22/riddleSolver-cc/docs/simple-method.md

   <img src="./img/2.jpg">
 </p>

-And then change it to zero (we read it as empty):
+And then changes it to zero (we read it as empty):
 <p align="center">
   <img src="./img/3.jpg">
 </p>